 - Pinocchio: While meeting with the Coachman, Honest John and Gideon show off a small sack containing the meager sum Stromboli paid them in exchange for Pinocchio.
 As the Coachman begins to make his proposition, he asks them, "How would you blokes like to make some real money?" and produces a much larger sack full of gold coins.

-- In the Film Within a Film showing the titular ¡Three Amigos!, the poor Mexican peasants offer the Amigos a reward of a large bag with a "$" on it.
+- ¡Three Amigos!: In the Film Within a Film showing the titular Amigos, the poor Mexican peasants offer the Amigos a reward of a large bag with a "$" on it.

-- On Break the Bank (1976), five money bag icons are hidden on the game board.
+- Break the Bank (1976): Five money bag icons are hidden on the game board.
 A player wins by claiming three of them.

 - Mystery Science Theater 3000: In Cry Wilderness, Kinga and Max "invent" new ice cream cake designs for the Carvel franchise by rotating the Fudgie the Whale mold.
 One of these designs is "Bag of Money".

-- The Ghosts 'n Goblins series takes place in a medieval English setting.
+- Ghosts 'n Goblins takes place in a medieval English setting.
 Despite that, dollar bags are found.

-- Wallets (which resemble drawstring pouches) in The Legend of Zelda series always have a rupee on them.
+- The Legend of Zelda: Wallets, which resemble drawstring pouches, always have a rupee on them.
 The denomination of rupee (determined by its color) indicates the relative capacity of the wallet.
 As with most examples, this serves as a necessary visual cue, as otherwise they could easily be confused with bomb bags or other items in Link's Hyperspace Arsenal.

-- One of the twelve tokens available in Hasbro's Monopoly is a sack filled to overflowing with bundles of currency.
+- Monopoly: One of the twelve tokens available is a sack filled to overflowing with bundles of currency.
 The in-game announcer actually calls the token "sack o' money."

-- In Toontown Online, the Cashbot Mints have bags with dollar signs on shelves.
+- Toontown Online: The Cashbot Mints have bags with dollar signs on shelves.

-- Parodies in this strip from Loading Artist where the hero's business plan consists of two steps: (1) buying stock money bags and (2) actually filling them up with money.
+- Loading Artist: Parodied in this strip where the hero's business plan consists of two steps: (1) buying stock money bags and (2) actually filling them up with money.

-- In Jerma985 Fast Draw: Showdown, Jerma spotted a lady running away with a cartoonishly large money bag, he called it a "Scrooge McDuck Bag".
+- Jerma985: In Fast Draw: Showdown, Jerma spots a lady running away with a cartoonishly large money bag, which he calls a "Scrooge McDuck Bag".